Manage application tokens

 To get enterprise role IDs, use GET /v2/organizations/roles.
 The roles returned by this request depend on the scope of the provided application token.
 To retrieve enterprise roles, your application token must have the Enterprise Administrator role.

-2. Get the token from the response:
+2. Get the token value from the response:

 {